TykTechnologies/tyk-k8s-demo/src/deployments/operator-activemq-mqtt/README.md

-## Tyk Operator Kafka Example
+## Tyk Operator Mosquitto MQTT Example
 Deploys the Tyke Operator [Tyk Operator](https://github.com/TykTechnologies/tyk-operator) and its dependency [cert-manager](https://github.com/jetstack/cert-manager).
-This will also stand up a HTTP to Kafka API example using the tyk-operator.
+This will also stand up a HTTP to MQTT API example using the tyk-operator.

 The following API definitions will be created with this deployment:
-- http-to-kafka
+- activemq-http-to-mqtt

 ### Minikube
 To run on `minikube` you must enable ingress addons